UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - Julia packages
     - Matlab Add-ons

-??? note "Shaered secrvices like HPC clusters"
+??? note "Shaered services like HPC clusters"

     - What about Shared services like a cluster where users and most staff do not have writing privileges ('sudo' rights) for system installations?